Overview

 • AI/HPC Convergence: Mining facilities pivoting to AI data center operations

-• Consolidation Pressure: With hash rate growing but average block rewards flat post-halving, miner economics favor scale -- cheaper capital, more efficient ASICs, and access to cheap energy.
+• Consolidation Pressure: With hash rate growing but average block rewards flat post-halving, miner economics favor scale, cheaper capital, more efficient ASICs, and access to cheap energy.
 This could gradually concentrate hash power among fewer industrial players

 • Government Mining: Governments entering mining to monetize cheap energy and ensure transaction settlement in their jurisdictions (Bhutan, El Salvador, Middle East sovereign energy projects)